tiprankstipranks

 We may not be able to adequately protect our intellectual property and may be required to engage in costly litigation as a protective measure.

 To establish and protect our intellectual property rights, we rely upon a combination of trademark and trade secret laws, together with licenses, exclusivity agreements and other contractual covenants.
-In particular, the "Birks" trademarks are of significant value to our retail operations.
+Both the "Birks" and "European" trademarks are of significant value to our operations.
 The measures we take to protect our intellectual property rights may prove inadequate to prevent misappropriation of our intellectual property.
 Monitoring the unauthorized use of our intellectual property is difficult.
 Litigation may be necessary to enforce our intellectual property rights or to determine the validity and scope of the proprietary rights of others.
 Litigation of this type could result in substantial costs and diversion of resources, may result in counterclaims or other claims against us and could significantly harm our results of operations.

-Cyber Security1 | 3.6%
+Cyber Security1 | 3.2%

 Cyber Security - Risk 1